 Same for the inside, a bit of sanding repair and a good cleaning and we’re good to go.
 I really debated on taking out the interior of this and turning into something else, but since it was still useful as-is I left it.

 First order of business in this French country armoire is to freshen up that interior.
-To do that I used my Manatee Gray to give it a clean feel like I did to my oak blanket chest.
+To do that I used my soft gray to give it a clean feel like I did to my oak blanket chest.
 Only one coat was needed.
 Yay!
 I love this paint.

 I used the same color paint as I did on my DIY tiered planter seen in this video below: